Australian-Imaging-Service/charts/docs/_operations/Autoscaling-XNAT-Kubernetes-with-EKS.md

 alb.ingress.kubernetes.io/target-type: ip
 ```

 ### Resources (requests and limits) need to specified in your values file

 In order for HPA and Cluster-autoscaling to work, you need to specify resources - requests and limits, in the AIS Helm chart values file, or it won't know when to scale.
 This makes sense because how can you know when you are running out of resources to start scaling up if you don't know what your resources are to start with?

-In your values file add the following lines below the xnat-web section:
+In your values file add the following lines below the xnat-web section (please adjust the CPU and memory to fit with your environment):

 ```
   resources: